toddfoster/sharedprayers/content/archive/he-pentecost-covid.md

 ##### The people stand as able.
 **The Holy Gospel**
 Deacon:
-> The Holy Gospel of our Lord Jesus Crist according to...
+> The Holy Gospel of our Lord Jesus Christ according to...

 **People:**
 > **Glory to you, Lord Christ.**